lablup/backend.ai-submission-pipeline/README.md

 result logs.
 It is more efficient because it does not have to download the stdout/stderr logs twice and the stdout includes only the direct result of the given user code.

-Requires the evaluator to be running and the user configures his/her identity as `BACKENDAI_ACCESS_KEY` environment variable.
+Requires the client SDK environment variables to run.
-The default evaluator address is set to `http://127.0.0.1:8000` and users should change this to match with their clusters.
+The default service address is `http://127.0.0.1:8000`.

 ```shell
 $ poetry run evaluator-sdk